-Notice something here?
-There’s one number.
-It’s very simple.
-It’s listed two places, one for what they call nonemployee compensation and one in the state line.
-That’s it.
+There's just the one number here.
+It's very simple.
+It's listed two places, one for what they call nonemployee compensation and one in the state line.
+That's it.

 There's no list of expenses.
 There's no break down of tips or anything else.
 One number.
 No mileage.
 And no tax withholding, because they don't keep taxes out for you.
 That's up to you.

-If you deliver a lot with Uber Eats, you may receive a 1099-K instead of a 1099-Misc, or you could receive both.
-The same is true if you do rideshare with Lyft or Uber.
+If you deliver a lot with Uber Eats, or you do rideshare with Uber or Lyft, you may receive a 1099-K instead of a 1099-Misc, or you could receive both.
+There's a chance you could receive neither.

-Several years ago, the IRS discovered that there were a lot of people skating by with unreported income.
 Perhaps they made their money selling things through eBay or Etsy or selling goods or services through their own website.
 With no employer, no W-2, and no 1099, they could make money under the table.
-Thus the government started requiring payment processors to report when any individual received more than $20,000 in payments.
-Thi sis reported on a 1099-K.

 Sometimes it looks like Uber Eats reports more than what you actually earned.